wavefrontHQ/docs/integrations/kafka.md

     ```
 {% endraw %}
     2. Restart the Kafka service.
-    3. Verify that you can access Jolokia on port 8778 by running:{% raw %}
+    3. Verify that you can access Jolokia on port 8778 by running:{% raw %}
     ```
     curl http://KAFKA_SERVER_IP_ADDRESS:8778/jolokia/version
     ```